apify/apify-docs/sources/platform/actors/running/usage_and_resources.md

 ![An Actor run's platform usage](./images/usage_and_resources/actor-usage.png)

-You can [find a summary of your overall platform and CU usage](https://console.apify.com/billing) in the **Billing** section of the Apify Console.
+You can [find a summary of your overall platform and CU usage](https://console.apify.com/billing) in the **Billing** section of Apify Console.

 > **How are CUs calculated?** To calculate CUs, you need to multiply two factors:
 >